Dlong12/GLAC/README.md

 # GLAC
-A Generic and Near Real-time Atmospheric Correction Algorithm for Multispectral Satellite over Land
+A Generic and Near Real-time Atmospheric Correction Algorithm for Multispectral Satellites over Land